ekholme/brain/content/Minimalist Training.md

 - upper body pull

 *example*
-- 15 goblet squat
+- 10 goblet squat
 - 15 kb swings
 - 10 kb pushup
 - 20 gorilla row

-another variation of a full-body KB workout is a tabata-style with 2 circuits.
+Another variation of a full-body KB workout is a tabata-style with 2 circuits.
 Each circuit could have 3 exercises, 45s on/15s off, and you do each circuit for 4 rounds.
 This means you can get through the whole workout in ~25 mins.
 An example is:

 **Circuit 1**
 - KB swing